ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](remap_netscape.gif)](remap_netscape.gif)
 [![\[IM Output\]](remap_netscape_nd.gif)](remap_netscape_nd.gif)

-This color set was a mathematically determined pallet, designed by engineers of displays and computers, not graphic artists, and while it is is general enough that it works reasonably well for real images such as photos, it is very bad for images containing large flat areas of color, such as logos, backgrounds, computer generated images such as graphs, and cartoon-like images.
+This color set was a mathematically determined pallet, designed by engineers of displays and computers, not graphic artists, and while it is general enough that it works reasonably well for real images such as photos, it is very bad for images containing large flat areas of color, such as logos, backgrounds, computer generated images such as graphs, and cartoon-like images.

-Basically this works in areas of highly variable colors, but for the larger flat areas of constant colors a dithering of three colors (in general) is applied, such as the off-blue shirt of the IM logo test images (above).
+Basically, this works in areas of highly variable colors, but for the larger flat areas of constant colors a dithering of three colors (in general) is applied, such as the off-blue shirt of the IM logo test images (above).

-In other words, if you were designing an image or logo for use on the web, you work generally try to use the colors in this pallet for the large flat areas, and only have dithered colors in areas where your have varying shades of color.
+In other words, if you were designing an image or logo for use on the web, you would generally try to use the colors in this palette for the large flat areas, and only have dithered colors in areas where you have varying shades of color.

-The above commands lets you test your images to see how they would look on more primitive computer displays, and to edit image to use these colors, so they will work well.
+The above commands let you test your images to see how they would look on more primitive computer displays, and to edit your image to use these colors, so they will work well.
 This is particularly important for symbols and navigation images.

-Of course today, thanks to the demands by game and web users, you can be pretty well assured that most users have a modern computer display that does not have those old color limitations, however the use of this "web safe palette" is still around, as it does have other benefits, such a image compression.
+Of course today, thanks to the demands of game and web users, you can be pretty well assured that most users have a modern computer display that does not have those old color limitations, however the use of this "web safe palette" is still around, as it does have other benefits, such as image compression.

 For a discussion about the use of Web-safe colors in the modern world see [Death of the Web-safe Color Palette?](http://www.webmonkey.com/00/37/index2a.html), and probably a more important view from a graphic designer that first identified this color map, [Lynda Weinman](http://www.lynda.com/hex.asp).

 ### Generating Color Maps {#remap_colormaps}

-Determining a good color map for any image, or a a specific set of images, can be very important.
+Determining a good color map for any image, or a specific set of images, can be very important.
 This becomes especially important when you are dealing with a sequence of images that will be used for GIF animation.
-Basically you want to make it so they only need one color table, to use for all the frames of the animation, rather than a separate color table for each frame.
+Basically, you want to make it so they only need one color table, to use for all the frames of the animation, rather than a separate color table for each frame.
 In other words you want one single color map for all the image.

 You have really only two choices in this case.